pubky/pkarr/README.md

     - Their infrastructure would need to become a gossip overlay network, which may not be desirable.
     - Achieving consistency and load balancing would require further optimization, effectively reinventing a DHT.
     - If an overlay network is developed that surpasses the performance of a 10-million-node DHT with a 15-year track record, Pkarr should still be capable of utilizing your network as a backend, either as an alternative or alongside existing solutions.

+3. **How can I run the Pkarr server using Docker?**
+   To run the server with Docker, build the image and start the container using the instructions in the [Docker Setup](#docker-setup) section.